irsl/ADB-Backup-APK-Injection/README.md

 # ADB-Backup-APK-Injection
-Android ADB backup APK Injection vulnerabilty discovered by Imre Rad (SEARCH-LAB Ltd.), Hungary.
+Android ADB backup APK injection vulnerabilty discovered by and POC created by Imre Rad, SEARCH-LAB Ltd., Hungary.

 What is ADB backup/restore?
 ---------------------------